CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/bottom-panel/executions-grid.md

 {{< figure src="/images/Flow Editor - Executions Grid.png" title="Executions Grid" >}}

-The Executions Grid is automatically displayed when in Debug Mode and a flow is executing or paused from executing; however, it may be manually opened, or closed any time by clicking the Open/Close handle or resized by dragging the handle left or right..
+The Executions Grid is automatically displayed when in Debug Mode and a flow is executing or paused from executing; however, it may be manually opened, or closed any time by clicking the Open/Close handle or resized by dragging the handle up or down.

 Flows that are Running or Paused are shown with a green background; flows that have raised an [exception][What is an Exception?] are shown with a red background.

-An execution may be selected by clicking on its entry in the Executions Grid and can be controlled by a set of icons on the top right of the Executions Grid.
+An execution may be selected by clicking on its row in the Executions Grid and can be controlled by a set of icons on the top right of the Executions Grid.
 Selected executions are indicated with a darker background and the actions available are dependent on the state of the selected execution; greyed-out action icons not applicable to the selected executions’ state.

 ## Actions